tdwg/vocab/submission-README.txt

-Documents associated with the submissions for review:
+Documents associated with the submissions for public comment:

 Vocabulary Maintenance Specification - main submission: maintenance-specification.md (human-readable as Markdown)